 Miami has been at the top of my travel list for years!
-This past winter, I finally got to check it off.
+This past January, I finally got to check it off.

 Myself and four of my best friends flew south for warmer weather to celebrate my 30th birthday in style.
 (If you’d like to see more from that trip, head here to check out the video!)

 From my first sip of a mojito in a bar on Little Havana’s famous Calle Ocho’s, I absolutely fell in love with Miami.

 And I don’t say this often about cities, but I could have easily spent another week or two here exploring all that it offers.
 I feel like I barely scratched the surface.

 Miami Travel Guide

 Still, I had four long days of some amazing Miami adventures.
 There was a little bit of something for all of my friends.

 Enough of the small talk though… Here are five fun things to do in Miami, along with tips and recommendations on where to stay.